JerBouma/FinanceToolkit/README.md

 <details>
   <summary><b>Option Pricing 📊</b></summary>

+Option pricing are mathematical models that calculate the theoretical value of an option contract.
+It is widely used by traders and investors to determine the theoretical value of an option, and to assess the potential risks and rewards of a position.

 > **Option Chains**

 Get the Option Chains which gives information about the currently available options as reported by Yahoo Finance.
 This returns the Contract Symbol, Strike Currency, Last Price, Absolute Change, Percent Change, Volume, Open Interest, Bid Pirce, Ask Price, Expiration, Last Trade Date, Implied Volatility and whether the option is In The Money.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/options#get_option_chains).